Cacciap1/pol.annotator/README.md

 ## Overview

 This tool performs supervised annotation of political text data using the OpenAI ChatGPT API, guided by a structured codebook of label definitions and few-shot examples.
-It supports multi-label classification of quasi-sentences (short political statements) and was developed to enable scalable, consistent dataset creation for NLP and political economics research.
+It supports multi-label classification of quasi-sentences (short political statements) and was developed to enable scalable, consistent dataset creation for NLP and political economics research in order to quantify issue salience directly from parties manifestos.

 ## Academic Context